sledilnik/website-backend/README.md

-# Website admin
+# Website backend

-A collection of administrative modules for various parts of the website.
+A collection of backend administrative modules for various parts of the website.

 ## Development setup